dmitry-t/inkscape-export-layers/README.md

 1. Choose a required DPI.
 1. Choose whether to enumerate exported files with prefixes (`001_`, `002_` etc).
 1. Click `Apply`.

+## Requirements

+1. Make sure the 'inkscape' program is available from the command line.
+This may not be the case if you are using flatpack installation.
+1. 'convert' must be available to export to jpeg